 Fanny Hensel's talents at the piano hence lay undiscovered outside the boundaries of family and inner circles, but retrospective examination of diaries and letters of her family and friends revealed her to be an accomplished pianist.
 Her pianism was reported to be at the same level as other virtuoso players at the time, and she often performed large portions of Bach's Well-Tempered Clavier from memory.

-To be fair though, her father Abraham had allowed her the luxury and the space to practise her music, both performing and composing, although as she turned eleven, he instructed her to produce more modest pieces and songs, which would be more associated with domestic life, instead of harbouring ambitions for larger works which required more musicians and public performances which might never materialise.
+To be fair though, her father Abraham had allowed her the luxury and the space to practise her music, both in performing and composing.
+In a way, she was fortunate that music was in her household, unlike the composer Leonard Bernstein, whose musical path was shaped by a chance encounter with a piano at the age of ten that his aunt had sent to his house for storage.
+(The aunt was going through a marital separation).
+And it is certain that Fanny had a kinder childhood than Ludwig van Beethoven, whose formative years were shaped by difficulty.
+As Fanny turned eleven, however, Abraham instructed her to produce more modest pieces and songs, which would be more associated with domestic life, instead of harbouring ambitions for larger works which required more musicians and public performances which might never materialise.
 Perhaps Abraham was being pragmatic in seeking to reconcile his daughter's creative compositional output with the practicalities of life.
 Society had not yet changed enough to allow public performances of women's works.
 But within the family, the inner circle, Fanny could perform her works and see them to fruition.
 And so much of Fanny Hensel's 450 works are songs and piano pieces, smaller scale works which could be performed easily.

 But it is also fair to say that perhaps Abraham had one eye on his daughter's future as well.
 In somewhat curtailing her ambitions to write bigger works, he prevented her from putting off prospective suitors.
 Which prospective husband at the time would have dared married her if he faced being socially dwarfed by her achievements, and being known to others as Fanny's husband?